bernardwang/bernardwang.github.io/README.md

-portfolio
+bernardwang.com
 =========
-This is a portfolio website designed for my ENG 100 class.
-I started working on it in the beginning of September 2013.
+This is a portfolio website I started working on 9/13.
 It is a work in progress.